 The resource was updated using similar methodology in February 1998.
 Using a lower cut-off for each intersection of 2 m-grams, a boundary was drawn around all intersections greater than 2 m-grams.
 Continuity of veining beyond 25 m was assumed where no conflicting evidence occurred.
 Equal weighting was given to each intersection within the model boundary of the lode when calculating average width and average grade of the lodes.
 A density of 2.7 g/cm3 was used.
-An overall resource figure for the Upper Ridges lodes of 602,000 tonnes @ 8.2 g/t Au was calculated for a total of 159,362 ounces.
+An overall resource figure for the Upper Ridges lodes of 602,000 tonnes at 8.2 g/t Au was calculated for a total of 159,362 ounces.

 Between September 1997 and February 1998, resource consultants Geoval completed a resource calculation for the Tuvatu Lode and Nasivi-SKL stockwork area.
-The estimation used a 3D "service variable" block modeling technique using 2.0 m composites and a 1.0 g/t cut-off.
+Estimated used a 3D "service variable" block modeling technique using 2.0 m composites and a 1.0 g/t cut-off.
 A revised resource figure for the Murau Flatmake was calculated using the September 1997 Geoval block model after the area included in the February 1998 Geoval re-calculation of the Nasivi-SKL stockwork was excluded.
+An overall resource figure of 1,225,000 at 5.5 g/t Au was calculated for a total of 217,041 ounces.